Orange-OpenSource/floss-toolbox/README.md

 _toolbox/diver/data_ contains some datasets and projects samples to work on.
 _toolbox/github_ contains _Ruby_ and _Shell_ scripts to use so as to deal with _GitHub_ REST API.

-**Please, note for this version you have to copy/paste your project in the _toolbox/diver/data_ folder because non-absolute paths and commands are used in the scripts**
+**Please, note for this version for some features you have to copy/paste your project in the _toolbox/diver/data_ folder because non-absolute paths and commands are used in the scripts**

 ## The "diver" of source code and commits